j33lai/CS454/a3/doc.md

 #### Client

 When a client calls `rpcTerminate()`, it sends a terminate call to the binder.
+In the event that a single client calls `rpcTerminate()`, if there are any RPC procedures currently being executed, they exit immediately with the appropriate exit code.

 #### Binder